 Mental Health and Well-Being at Georgian College

-The Mental Health and Well-being Strategic Plan at Georgian focuses on promoting a healthy campus community, creating resilience, encouraging help-seeking and effective responses to Georgian community members in distress.
-For more information about the plan or to access mental health and well-being resources, please visit the student portal.
+The Mental Health and Well-being Strategic Plan at Georgian focuses on promoting a healthy campus community, creating resilience, and encouraging help-seeking and effective responses to Georgian community members in distress.

 Jennifer Lloyd understands how challenging it can be to give ourselves permission to add self-care to our long to-do lists, not to mention putting it at the top!
 As the Manager, Mental Health Strategy, she is responsible for promoting a culture of excellence regarding mental health and well-being for everyone at Georgian.
 Jennifer is leading the implementation of the college’s Mental Health and Well-Being strategic plan, looking at creative ways to empower everyone at Georgian to prioritize their well-being, in order to succeed in their academic and career pursuits.
 Her favourite self-care activities include reading with her children, hiking and spending time near the water.